 -Identify when and with whom they developed in their childhood this “communication shield” expressed as interpersonal passive aggression.

--Locate the feelings attached to that control childhood situation, and release them;
+-Locate the feelings attached to that special childhood situation, and release them;

 -Separate the way he regards his wife from the way he regarded his mother/caretaker in the past.
-Learning how to separate the two is crucial.
+Learning how to separate the two female images is crucial.